 Opioid-Related Mortality and Prescription Rates

-Pursuant to a congressional request that the FCC measure the potential impact of broadband access on the opioid crisis and that we utilize the Mapping Broadband Health in America platform to “overlay[ ] drug abuse statistics with the level of Internet access to help address challenges in rural areas,” the current update extends the platform to include variables on both health outcomes and risk factors for drug surveillance.
+Pursuant to a congressional request that the FCC measure the potential impact of broadband access on the opioid crisis and that we utilize the Mapping Broadband Health in America platform to “overlay[ ] drug abuse statistics with the level of Internet access to help address challenges in rural areas,” the platform includes variables on both health outcomes and risk factors for drug surveillance.
 It also reflects the first phase of a planned multi-phase effort to add drug abuse data to the platform.
 This initial phase focuses on a subset of variables that provide critical, baseline information for policymakers, namely opioid-related mortality rates, opioid prescription rates, and trends in each.

 The opioid-related mortality data are based on death certificates for U.S. residents and reflect an average, age-adjusted mortality rate over a five-year period (2015-2019) accessed using CDC WONDER—the Wide-ranging Online Data for Epidemiologic Research.
 The CDC does not release mortality data when there are fewer than 9 deaths for privacy reasons or fewer than 20 deaths because of statistical unreliability.
 Given the large amount of suppression in the county-level data on mortality from the CDC, especially when a single year is selected, our approach uses a five-year average.
 We also include data on the broader category of all drug mortality given that more than 70% of drug overdose deaths involve opioids.
 These approaches have the effect of increasing the number of counties that meet the minimum death counts for data to be released and displayed in the mapping platform, while still providing a current snapshot of the situation.
 We identify counties where the CDC does not release mortality data as “Not Reported” in the mapping platform.